pingcap/docs/tidb-distributed-execution-framework.md

     </CustomContent>

-2. It is recommended that you use the default values for the following system variables that might affect the distributed execution of DDL tasks:
+2. It is recommended that you use their default values for the following system variables that might affect the distributed execution of DDL tasks:

     * [`tidb_ddl_reorg_worker_cnt`](/system-variables.md#tidb_ddl_reorg_worker_cnt): use the default value `4`.
 The recommended maximum value is `16`.
     * [`tidb_ddl_reorg_priority`](/system-variables.md#tidb_ddl_reorg_priority)